13 Driving Range Tips for Beginners

 That stat is not of much use to a player who only hits 4-6 greens in regulation in any given round.
 If you get down to around 25 putts, it means you are either a low handicap player or are very proficient with your short game.

-Of course, the symptom that destroys most amateurs is the dreaded three putt.
+The symptom that destroys most amateurs is the dreaded three putt.
 Talk to most players and they will confess to three putting once or twice a round.

 Combine this with your infrequent makes from 10-15 feet and it’s easy to why your putting game needs work.